QUB-ASL/bzzz/docs/HOW_TO_BUILD_BZZZ.md

 * Attach the reviver wires to the correct header on the Pi PCB.
 * Feed the ESC white signal wires through the holes in the controller case.
-* Place the terminal contacts from each ESC signal wires in the correct position of the Molex KK 5 x 1 Connector Housing (back left, back right, front left, front right).
+* Place the terminal contacts from each ESC signal wires in the correct position of a Molex KK 5 x 1 Connector Housing (back left, back right, front left, front right).
 * Attach the ESC connector from the previous step to the correct header on the Pi PCB.
 * Feed the wires on output 1 of the UBEC through the holes in the controller case.
-* Place the terminal contacts from output 1 of the UBEC in the correct position of the Molex KK 6 x 1 Connector Housing (Ground, 4 blanks, Power).
+* Place the terminal contacts from output 1 of the UBEC in the correct position of a Molex KK 6 x 1 Connector Housing (Ground, 4 blanks, Power).
 * Attach the Power (UBEC) connector from the previous step to the correct header on the Pi PCB.

+${\color{red}PHOTO}$

+### Anemometer and GNSS
+* Cut the carbon fibre tube (at least) 40cm long with a hacksaw (back strokes only).
+* Push the carbon tube into the lid and secure it with M3 x 6mm Grub Screw.
+* Plug the cable into the anemometer.
+* Put the cable down the inside of the carbon tube and attach the anemometer With the North arrow facing forwards with respect to the quadcopter.
+* Attach the anemometer case to the carbon tube with **M4 and M6** nuts and bolts and the GNSS antenna cabe slot facing forwards with respect to the quadcopter.
+* Cut the cable approx 15cm past the lid.
+* Strip the black outside insulator of the cable back 15cm (This leaves the cable more flexable).
+* Solder Molex KK Terminal Contact to the Brown/Burgundy, Light Green and Grey wires.
+* Solder one Molex KK Terminal Contact to the Red and Black wires together.
+* Place the terminal contacts from the anemometer in the correct position of a Molex KK 4 x 1 Connector Housing (Power(Brown/Burgundy), Ground(Black and Red), RX(Grey) TX(Light Green)).

 ${\color{red}PHOTO}$